-The longest day on the trail is the route from Tsumago to Nojiri.
+Walking distance @ 19km (6 hours) The longest day on the trail is the route from Tsumago to Nojiri.
 Walk through small valleys and past forests of bamboo and Japanese cedar, through some of the least-developed scenery on the tour.
-There is an option to shorten your walk to 4km (1 hour) should you want an easier day.

-Continue by train to Kiso-Fukushima.
-Stay at a lovely Onsen Ryokan (hot-spring travellers' inn) set in a peaceful valley above the town.
-The Ryokan has indoor and outdoor hot-spring baths, perfect for a soak to rest your weary legs.
-Dinner is included.
+Option to shorten your walk to 4km (1 hour) should you want an easier day.
+Stay at either a lovely Onsen Ryokan or Onsen Hotel this evening, with hot-spring baths, perfect for a soak to rest your weary legs.
+Enjoy kaiseki-style cuisine for dinner.